Adamkadaban/howtowincptc/src/reporting/index.md

 # Reporting

-Before and after figuring out what you want in your report, I highly recommend looking at [these](https://github.com/juliocesarfort/public-pentesting-reports) public reports to get inspiration for formatting and findings.
+Before and after deciding what to include in your report, it is worth reviewing [these](https://github.com/juliocesarfort/public-pentesting-reports) public reports for inspiration on formatting and findings.

 ## How to Write a Good Report

-This section will cover general reporting tips that will help you write an outstanding report.
+This section covers general reporting tips for writing an outstanding report.

-I've almost entirely based this section on the [BHIS Pentest Reporting course by BB King](https://www.youtube.com/watch?v=rM-MVSe4MiA&ab_channel=BlackHillsInformationSecurity) that is also available as a [pay what you can course from Antisyphon Training](https://www.antisyphontraining.com/pay-what-you-can/).
+The majority of this section is based on the [BHIS Pentest Reporting course by BB King](https://www.youtube.com/watch?v=rM-MVSe4MiA&ab_channel=BlackHillsInformationSecurity), also available as a [pay-what-you-can course from Antisyphon Training](https://www.antisyphontraining.com/pay-what-you-can/).